Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Experiments

 \section{Experiments}

 We evaluate our method on three in-the-wild datasets: the NeRF On-the-go dataset~\cite{ren_nerfonthego_2024}, the RobustNeRF dataset~\cite{sabour_robustnerf_2023}, and the PhotoTourism dataset~\cite{jin_phototourism_2020}.
 NeRF On-the-go and RobustNeRF mainly suffer from transient distractors.
 PhotoTourism contains both distractors and dynamic lighting.
 We denote our full dual-model approach as GS-GS, and the efficient variant with the EMA proxy as EMA-GS.
-Implementation details are provided in the supplementary material.
+Implementation details can be found in Section \ref{sec:implement} of the supplementary material.